 How do the new laws impact helicopters?

-The ban will also apply to helicopters.
-From 1 February 2018 you will not be able fly a helicopter at or below 120 metres above a correctional or youth justice facility.
+The ban also applies to helicopters and you cannot fly a helicopter at or below 120 metres above a correctional or youth justice facility.

 Commonwealth regulations already prohibit the low flying of helicopters over populous areas such as prisons.
 Exemptions are permitted under Commonwealth regulations for the low flying of helicopters in a number of situations such as aerial firefighting or for medical evacuation.

-The Victorian ban will not apply if the helicopter is operating in accordance with Commonwealth laws.
+The Victorian ban does not apply if the helicopter is operating in accordance with Commonwealth laws.

 What correctional facilities and youth justice facilities operate in Victoria?